 Note: Fannie Mae will not exercise its rights to enforce certain remedies for breaches of certain representations and warranties for loans meeting the requirements set forth in A2-2.1-04, Limited Waiver and Enforcement Relief of Representations and Warranties for Mortgages Submitted to DU, and A2-3.2-02, Enforcement Relief for Breaches of Certain Representations and Warranties Related to Underwriting and Eligibility.

-The lender must notify Fannie Mae within 30 days if, after conducting due diligence, it determines that a breach of a selling warranty has likely occurred.
-Notification must be made via the Lender Self-Report Mailbox (see E-1-03, List of Contacts).
+The lender must notify Fannie Mae within 30 days if, after conducting due diligence, it determines that a breach of a selling warranty has likely occurred, by using the self-report functionality in Loan Quality Connect.
 For additional information on a lender’s responsibilities for self-reporting to Fannie Mae, refer to D1-3-06, Lender Post-Closing Quality Control Reporting, Record Retention, and Audit.
 For additional information on a lender’s reporting responsibilities with respect to misrepresentation or fraud, refer to A3-4-03, Preventing, Detecting, and Reporting Mortgage Fraud.